blockiFi/blockiFi/README.md

  I am passionate about DeFi, so much so that I have most of my own wealth in crypto.

 Qualifications
-Bachelor and PhD in Electrical Electronics Engineering.
+Bachelor in Electrical Electronics Engineering.
 Certified as an Ethereum Developer.